DhruvDahikar/DocuMind-AI-Document-Engine/README.md

-# DocuMind: Autonomous AI Document Intelligence Platform
+# DocuMind: AI Document Engine

 **DocuMind** is an enterprise-grade, multi-agent AI system designed to solve the "Unstructured Data Problem."
 It ingests chaotic documents—financial invoices, receipts, and complex legal contracts—and transforms them into structured, verifiable, and actionable intelligence.